Revisiting Automated Topic Model Evaluation with Large Language Models: Topic Model Evaluation

 \section{Topic Model Evaluation}

-Most topic model evaluation is focused on the \emph{coherence} of the most probable words from the topic-word distribution \cite{roder2015exploring}.
-Coherence can be thought of as whether the top words elicit a distinct concept in the mind of the reader \cite{hoyle2021automated}.

-There are different methods for human evaluation of topic models.
-Among the most straightforward is to ask humans to rate topic coherence directly, for example, on a 1-3 scale \citep[][inter alia]{newman2010automatic, mimno2011optimizing, aletras2013evaluating}.
-Another approach is to add an unrelated intruder word to the list of top words, which human annotators must identify.
+Most topic model evaluations focus on the \emph{coherence} of $W_T$, the most probable words from the topic-word distribution \cite{roder2015exploring}.
+Coherence itself can be thought of as whether the top words elicit a distinct concept in the reader \cite{hoyle2021automated}.
+To complicate matters, human evaluation of topic models can be done in diverse ways.
+E.g., we can ask humans to directly rate topic coherence, for example, on a 1-3 scale \citep[][inter alia]{newman2010automatic, mimno2011optimizing, aletras2013evaluating}.
+We can also add an unrelated intruder word to the list of top words, which human annotators are asked to identify.
 The intuition is that intruder words are easily identified within coherent and self-contained topics, but hard to identify for incoherent or not self-contained topics \cite{intrusion_detection_task}.
-Thus, high accuracy on this task is a good proxy for high topic cohesion.
-We show examples of both tasks in \Cref{exp:intrusion_1}.
+High human accuracy on this task is thus a good proxy for high topic coherence.
+See both in \Cref{exp:intrusion_1}.

-Although many automated metrics exist \citep{wallach2009evaluation,newman2010evaluating,mimno2011optimizing,aletras2013evaluating}, normalized pointwise mutual information \cite[NPMI][]{Bouma2009NormalizedM} is the most prevalent.
+Although many automated metrics exist \citep{wallach2009evaluation,newman2010evaluating,mimno2011optimizing,aletras2013evaluating}, normalized pointwise mutual information \cite[NPMI,][]{Bouma2009NormalizedM} is the most prevalent when evaluating novel methods \cite{hoyle2021automated}.
 Informally, NPMI is larger if two words co-occur together regularly in a reference corpus.
-A combination of NPMI and other measures, denoted as \Cv, is also popular \citep{roder2015exploring}.
-See definitions in \Cref{sec:metric_definition}.
+Another popular metric, \Cv, is a combination of NPMI and other measures and is also popular \citep{roder2015exploring}.
+See the formula definitions in \Cref{sec:metric_definition}.

-Despite their wide use, there is low correlation between automated metrics and human evaluation \cite{hoyle2021automated,doogan-buntine-2021-topic}.
-To this end, we use LLMs to model humans in the rating and intrusion detection tasks, thus creating a new automated metric.
-LLMs have already been used to rank machine translations and generated text \cite{bert_score,gpt_score} and also shown to perform on par with crowdworkers on other NLP tasks \cite{gilardi2023chatgpt}.
-At the same time, \citet{doogan-buntine-2021-topic} challenge the focus on $T_{ws}$, suggesting an analysis of $T_{dc}$.
-If we are interested in a meaningful organization of a collection, then we would expect the top documents in a $T_{dc}$ to receive the same labels.
-Our study supports this conjecture: We let an LLM assign labels to documents, and find that configurations with with greater label purity correlate with underlying ground-truth partitions in three case studies.